MULTI-MEDIA I N S T A L L A T I O N S

 INSTALLATION STATEMENT

-Working in a Psychiatric hospital as the head mental health counselor exposed me to so many untold stories that needed to be told.
-These people were going to fade from the public consciousness and so I was compelled to preserve their stories through my art.
+My experience working in a Psychiatric hospital as the head mental health counselor exposed me to so many untold stories that needed to be told.
+These people were going to fade from the public consciousness only to be buried in that institution and so I felt compelled to preserve their stories through my art.

 The process is, I paint a portrait of my subject on found wood.
 I then build a plexiglass container in which to house the wooden portrait.
 The plexiglass container is filled with seawater that will disintegrate the portrait over a lengthy period of time turning it into pulp wood.
 Attached to the plexiglass case is a small glass box filled with a scent representative of the subject which could be anything from juicy fruit gum, to musty books, tobacco, or old leather from a motorcycle jacket.
 Also attached to the plexiglass case is an iPod filled with music and recorded conversation that becomes the soundtrack to the subject’s life.